 A single pipeline register with ready/valid handshakes.
 Decouples the input and ouput handshakes (no combinational path), but does not allow concurrent read/write like a full Pipeline Skid Buffer.
-The half-buffer must be read out before you can write into it again, halving the maximum bandwidth.
+The Half-Buffer must be read out before you can write into it again, halving the maximum bandwidth (except in Circular Buffer Mode).

 Storage for the data